top of page

 After lo these many years of being chronically online, I experienced what can only be described as a catastrophic uptick in online popularity, and I was woefully unprepared for the attentiveness this incident would require of me.

-In Week 1’s essay, I discussed what recording new music would mean for my ability to positively engage with my first album, Ageless, and how grinding it to a pulp on social media provided a sort of severance, whereas time would need to elapse before I could appreciate the music for what it was once again.
+In Week 1’s essay, I discussed what recording new music would mean for my ability to positively engage with my first album, Ageless, and how grinding it to a pulp on social media provided a sort of severance, whereas time would need to elapse before I could appreciate the music for what it was.
 At present, Ageless feels like a box of tattered rags I don’t have the energy to sift through for non-perishables before donating to some sinister non-profit like Goodwill.

 The uptick came party to a sense of excruciating seclusion.
-In the wake of Charlie Kirk’s murder, I transitioned an Instagram account I normally reserve for sharing dispassionate, 35mm photos of lighthouses, which I’d taken on my mission to see every lighthouse in the U.S., to controversial, politically-charged reels.
-Initially, I saw my follower count dramatically dip.
+In the wake of Charlie Kirk’s murder, I transitioned an Instagram account I normally reserved for sharing dispassionate, 35mm photos of lighthouses, which I’d taken on my mission to see every lighthouse in the U.S., to controversial, politically-charged reels.
+Initially, I saw my follower count dip.
 Mostly, the downward trend came from people from my hometown in Montana, and mostly, I felt like, “Good riddance.”
 But there was an ineptitude that settled in, taking me back to a point in time when I struggled to relate to my high school classmates, and as a result, became, more or less, hostile towards them and towards the concept of high school itself.

 Whether purely altruistic or not, it worked.
 In a matter of weeks, my audience quadrupled.
 I had never felt so visible in the online world.
 It was a terrifying responsibility.